RasaHQ/rasa/docs/state.rst

 we iterate over the turns and log the events in each.

 We use the ``jsonpickle`` library to serialise these Dialogues.
-Here's a simple example of a dialogue as it would be stored in the TrackerStore:
+Here's a simple example of a dialogue as it would be stored in the ``TrackerStore``:

 .. literalinclude:: ../data/test_dialogues/greet.json
     :language: json